plusiv/plusiv/README.md

   - Ansible

 about: |
-  As a Site Reliability Engineer, I'm responsible for ensuring that systems are available, reliable, and performant.
+    As a Site Reliability Engineer, I am accountable for guaranteeing the accessibility, dependability, and performance of our systems.
-  I work closely with development teams to identify and resolve issues before they impact the final users, and I'm always looking for ways to improve infrastructure and processes.
-In my free time, I code for the DevOps world and I enjoy exploring new technologies and tools.
+    Collaborating closely with development teams, I actively seek to identify and address any issues before they can affect end-users.
+I am constantly on the lookout for opportunities to optimize infrastructure and refine processes.
+In my leisure time, I engage in coding for the DevOps sphere and remain curious about emerging technologies and tools.

 contact:
   email: jorgmassih@gmail.com